 Ensure management buy-in

 Communicate scope of project and get sign off at critical steps along the way.
 Management should develop or ratify the measurements of success.
+Without active management buy-in, even a technically well-executed ERP software selection can unravel during implementation when priorities shift and resources get pulled.

 2. Vendor Analysis